thatraghavarora/security/HTML INJECTION/chatbot_html_injection.md

 This issue highlights the importance of **output encoding in dynamic content systems** like chatbots.
 While this injection does not execute scripts directly, it lays the groundwork for more serious vulnerabilities.
 I recommend reviewing similar user-reflective areas across the platform.

----

-Would you like a version of this in PDF, Markdown, or GitHub issue template format too?